otavioschwanck/mood-nvim/README.md

 After the installation, check if is missing something with `:checkhealth`

+When you run the tmux for the first time, press `C-x I` to install the missing plugins.

 # ⚠️ Disclaimer

 This configuration is made to use with Alacritty and Tmux.
 Please install it and learn before use it.